stla/SimplicialCubature.jl/README.md

 [![Coverage](https://codecov.io/gh/stla/SimplicialCubature.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/stla/SimplicialCubature.jl)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://stla.github.io/SimplicialCubature.jl/dev)

+This package is a port of the R package **SimplicalCubature**, written by John P. Nolan, and which contains R translations of some Matlab and Fortran code written by Alan Genz.

+___

 A simplex is a triangle in dimension 2, a tetrahedron in dimension 3.
 This package provides two main functions: `integrateOnSimplex`, to integrate an arbitrary function on a simplex, and `integratePolynomialOnSimplex`, to